dwp/dataworks-open-source-policy/general_good_practice.md

 `git config --global user.email <email>`

+### Make a new gpg key ONLY if you need to for your email

 ONLY IF NECESSARY, use the following command to generate a gpg keypair for the required emaoil address.
 In general you should already have a gpg keypair from following the onboarding documents:

+GitHubs instructions for this are good, see here: https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-gpg-key

 `gpg --full-generate-key`

 Note: you will need an RSA key for github at least 4096 bits long.
 The email address will also need to match a verified email address associated with your github user account.

-* GitHubs instructions for this are good, see here: https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-gpg-key
+### Check local gpg keys

 The following command will return the Key IDs for all your gpg keypairs, including the <KEY-ID> for the key which you wish to use: